omussell/grim/docs/design.md

 Once jailer is working, you should have all the commands required to start/stop microVMs.
 Then need to figure out:

-- Running docker containers inside the VMs
+- Running ansible inside the uVM
 - Networking
 - Storage